Controlling a Vlasov-Poisson plasma by a Particle-In-Cell method based on a Monte Carlo framework: Numerical experiments

 \section{Numerical experiments}

 In this section, we test our implementation of the numerical methods presented in Section~\ref{sec:MC_framework}.
-First, we investigate a test case for our solver of the Vlasov-Poisson system and afterwards, we solve an optimal control problem, where a plasma is to be confined in a certain region in phase space.
+First, we investigate test cases for our solver of the Vlasov--Poisson system and afterwards, we solve an optimal control problem, where a plasma is to be confined in a certain region in phase space.
+Our scaling parameters are set to $\mu_x=\mu_v=0.01$ for all of our experiments.

-\paragraph*{Landau Damping} We start with testing the solver for the Vlasov--Poisson model, given in \autoref{algo:forward_solver}.
+\paragraph*{Landau Damping} We start with testing the solver for the Vlasov--Poisson model given in \autoref{algo:forward_solver}.
 We apply no control (i.e., $B\equiv 0$) and expect to observe the so-called \textit{Landau Damping}, which is a typical feature of collisionless plasma (see, e.g., \cite{Miyamoto2016PlasmaControlledFusion, Chen1984introductionPlasmaFusion, KirchhartWilhelm2023numericalFlowIterationVP}).
 Similar to \cite{KirchhartWilhelm2023numericalFlowIterationVP}, we start by considering the following initial distribution of the electrons:

-In this case, we set $p_\text{max}=4\pi$, $v_{\max} = 10$, $k=0.5$ and $\alpha = 1$.
+In this case, we set $x_{\max}=4\pi$, $v_{\max} = 10$, $k=0.5$ and $\alpha = 0.5$.
+Furthermore, we use $N_f=5\cdot10^4, \Delta t=0.05, \Delta x = 0.1256, \Delta v = 0.1$.
 Notice that \eqref{eq:ic_Landau} is a perturbation of the equilibrium function given by a Maxwell distribution in velocity and uniform distribution in space.
 This initial condition is realized using \autoref{algo:initialize_arbitrary}.
 To observe Landau damping, the ions initially have to be in thermal and spatial equilibrium.
-This condition is realized using \autoref{algo:initialize} with a uniform distribution in position and a Maxwell distribution in velocity.
+This condition is realized using direct sampling from a uniform distribution in position and a Maxwell distribution in velocity.

 As usual, we prescribe periodic boundary conditions for the distribution functions with respect to $x$ at the boundary of $\Omega_x$.
-These boundary conditions are actually the appropriate choice in accordance with the theoretical results on Landau Damping (see, e.g., the seminal work \cite{Mouhot-Villani}) where the Vlasov-Poisson system is considered in a spatially periodic setup, even though this situation is not covered by the mathematical analysis in the present paper.
+These boundary conditions are actually the appropriate choice in accordance with the theoretical results on Landau Damping (see, e.g., the seminal work \cite{Mouhot-Villani}) where the Vlasov--Poisson system is considered in a spatially periodic setup, even though this situation is not covered by the mathematical analysis in the present paper.
 Therefore, in this experiment, the exchange of numerical particles over the periodic boundary of $\Omega_x$ is actually intended.

 In \autoref{fig:electric_energy}, the evolution of the squared norm of the energy is plotted over time.
 This means that the evolution of the quantity